nvda-es/devguides_translation/original_docs/spladdoninternals.md

 * Imports: Many modules from Python packages and from NVDA screen reader are imported here, including IAccessible controls support, configuration manager and so on.
 * Layer command wrapper: I talked about how layer commands work in a previous section, and the "finally" function at the top is the one that makes this possible.
 * Few helper functions and checks: This includes a flag specifying minimum version of Studio needed, the cached value for Studio window handle (SPLWin) and place holders for threads such as microphone alarm timer (more on this in threads section).
 This section also includes helper functions such as "messageSound" (displays a message on a braille display and plays a wave file) and other helper functions.
 * Track item overlay classes: three classes are defined for various purposes.
-The first is a base class that provides commands and services across Studio and other apps, while other two classes provide support for Playlist Viewer items in Studio 5.0x and 5.1x, respectivley.
+The first is a base class that provides commands and services across Studio and other apps, while other two classes provide support for tracks found throughout Studio (one is a general track items class, the other is specific to playlist viewer).
 We'll come back to these objects later.
 * App module class: This is the core of not only the app module, but the entire add-on package.
 The app module class (appModules.splstudio.AppModule) is further divided into sections as described in add-on design chapter.

-For Studio's colleagues (Creator and Track Tool), they consist of sections listed above except layer command wrapper, and track item classes are simplified.
+For Studio's colleagues (Creator, Track Tool, Remote VT client), they consist of sections listed above except layer command wrapper, and track item classes are simplified.
 For VT Recorder, because it controls certain internal behaviors of Studio app module when it starts, only the constructor and terminate methods (see below) are provided.
 For Streamer and DSP Engine, encoder specific workarounds are present.

 Let's now tour the lifecycle of the app module object in question: before and during app module initialization, activities performed while the app module is active, death and (until 2018) add-on updates.